kdrag0n/kdrag0n.dev/content/privacy-policy.md

 draft: false
 ---

 This document details how we use your personal information on this website and related properties.
 Please read it carefully before using our services, along with the [Terms of Service]({{< relref "terms-of-service" >}}).
+If you do not fully understand and agree to both this document ("Privacy Policy") and the Terms of Service, you may not use any of our services.

 ## Main website